 This is an easy way to get a bad rep and you don’t want that, especially not on your first week on campus.

-I hope these tips help you survive your first frat party.
+We hope these tips help you survive your first frat party.
 Stick to our dos and don’ts and you will never make any of the usual first-year party-going mistakes.
-Every HC girl deserves to be in the know and we wouldn’t have it any other way.
+Every collegiette deserves to be in the know and we wouldn’t have it any other way.
 Good luck!